Communication Arts and Media Academy

 The Business Academy is a member of the High School of Business program and adopts the curriculum that goes along with it.
 In addition to this, students in this academy are in charge of running the vending machines and the 380, AACT’s student store.
 Students are also in charge of accounting, inventory, purchasing and daily upkeep of these two business projects.
 In addition to their daily duties at school, the academy participates in the CTSO called FBLA, which stands for Future Business Leaders of America.

 Click here for a short video on the Business Academy.

 The Medical Academy provides students with experience in the medical field.
-The academy is taught by Mrs. Urrutia and Heather Spencer, a REMSA employee.
+The academy is taught by Michelle Urrutia and Heather Spencer, a REMSA employee.
 Some of the classes offered are CERT, EMS, Heath Occupations, EMT, Anatomy, and Medical Terminology.
 Academy students have the chance to volunteer at hospitals and compete in HOSA competitions.
 Our HOSA Chapter works hard to include the entire academy in HOSA activities and classes.
 While in CERT, students can become teen CERT certified and get their FEMA 100 and 200 certifications.
 While in EMS, students can become CPR certified and basic first aid certified.
 At the end of the EMT course, students can become a certified EMT.

 At the HOSA student leadership conference in Las Vegas, AACT took 34 competitors, 21 of which took home a medal with 8 bronze, 9 silver and 4 gold.
 The gold medal winners competed in Medical Reading, Medical Assisting, Pathophysiology and Veterinary Science.
 Three of the gold medal winners will be going to HOSA Internationals as well as the two students who won the Heart Saver Award.